 Prior to registration for fall semester, all students must complete a student progress self-report and a program of study form.
+These forms must be completed in order to gain eligibility to register for the fall semester.
 Both forms are to be submitted electronically to the department chair.
 This report is reviewed by the student's advisor and then presented to the full faculty.
 Following this review session, students are encouraged to seek feedback from their advisors.
 When the review process indicates that a student may be in need of special attention or consideration, the advisor or department chair will meet with the student to explore appropriate options and alternatives.